 Biofeedback is a skills-based training technique used to teach individuals how to control their body’s reaction to stress.

 Specifically, biofeedback is a process that enables an individual to learn how to change physiological activity for the purposes of improving health and performance.
 High tech instruments measure physiological activity such as heart rate, breathing, muscle tension, skin temperature, and galvanic skin response (sweat gland activity).
-Information on these measures are provided via a visual display as “feedback” to the individual, allowing a person to better understand the changes that occur during stress and learn how to regulate these functions to manage or abate the negative effects of stress.
-Over time, these changes can be maintained without continued use of a feedback instrument.
+Information on these measures is provided via a visual display as “feedback” to the individual, allowing a person to better understand the changes that occur during stress and learn how to regulate these functions to manage or abate the negative effects of stress.
+Over time, these changes can be maintained without the continued use of a feedback instrument.

 Biofeedback has progressed over the decades from research into clinical practice.
-Today, it is a well recognized tool for self-regulation and stress relief.
+Today, it is a well-recognized tool for self-regulation and stress relief.
 It is often prescribed as adjunctive care alongside other medical treatments.
 Biofeedback is commonly used in the treatment of: